Truthful Mechanisms for Competing Submodular Processes: Abstract

 \section{Abstract}

 Motivated by applications to word-of-mouth advertising, we consider a game-theoretic scenario in which competing advertisers want to target initial adopters in a social network.
-Each player wishes to maximize the number of individuals affected by the resulting cascade of influence, modeled by a general network diffusion process.
-However, competition between products may adversely impact the rate of adoption for any given advertiser.
-The resulting framework gives rise to complex strategic behavior, which depends on the specifics of the stochastic diffusion model and the network topology.
+Each advertiser wishes to maximize the resulting cascade of influence, modeled by a general network diffusion process.
+However, competition between products may adversely impact the rate of adoption for any given firm.
+The resulting framework gives rise to complex preferences that depend on the specifics of the stochastic diffusion model and the network topology.

-We study this model from the perspective of a central mechanism, such as a social networking platform, which can coordinate the placement of initial seeds.
-We ask: given the reported demands of the competing firms, how should a mechanism select initial adopters in order to maximize overall efficiency?
-Beyond computational issues, the added difficulty in this setting is that competition raises issues of strategic behaviour, so that rational players may strategically underreport their budget demands.
+We study this model from the perspective of a central mechanism, such as a social networking platform, that can optimize seed placement as a service for the advertisers.
+We ask: given the reported demands of the competing firms, how should a mechanism choose seeds to maximize overall efficiency?
+Beyond the algorithmic problem, competition raises issues of strategic behaviour: rational agents should not be incentivized to underreport their budget demands.

 We show that when there are two players, the social welfare can be $2$-approximated by a polynomial-time strategyproof mechanism.
-Our mechanism is defined recursively, randomizing the order in which advertisers are allocated nodes according to a particular greedy method.
+Our mechanism is defined recursively, randomizing the order in which advertisers are allocated seeds according to a particular greedy method.
 For three or more players, we demonstrate that under additional assumptions (satisfied by many existing models of influence spread) there exists a simpler strategyproof $\frac{e}{e-1}$-approximation mechanism; notably, this second mechanism is not necessarily strategyproof when there are only two players.